dasJ/sd-zfs/Readme.md

 ### Mounting
 The systemd mount-unit is overriden so it will only run after the pools are imported.
 The bootfs value is parsed here if autodetection is turned on.

-#### legacy mounting
-If the `mountpoint` value of the dataset is `legacy`, it gets mounted to `/sysroot` by executing `mount.zfs tank/root /sysroot`.
-Subdatasets are not handled in any way.

-#### Non-legacy mounting
-If the `mountpoint` value of the dataset is not `legacy`, it gets mounted by `zfs mount tank/root`.
-As the pool was imported with `altroot` set to `/legacy`, this mount will be relative to `/sysroot`.
-After this, all non-legacy datasets are searched and mounted as well.

 ### Switching root
 systemd will now take care of killing all processes and switching root to `/sysroot`.